Find the info you need

 No matter where you live, natural disasters can happen without warning.
-Tornadoes, floods, forest fires, you name it, we’ve seen it–and helped cats that are affected by those extreme situations.
-The best thing to do for the cats you care for is have a plan in place in case a natural disaster does strike.
+From tornadoes to floods to forest fires, we’ve seen it all and have helped cats that are affected by those extreme situations.
+The best thing to do for the cats you care for is have a plan in case a natural disaster does strike.

-Remember: community cats are resourceful.
+Remember: Community cats are resourceful.
 The outdoors is their home, so they know how to deal with weather.
 Animals often can sense when bad weather is coming and move to higher ground and safe places instinctually.
-However, there are still things you can do both ahead of time and during emergencies to help outdoor cats and your own pets.
-We’re here to help you get that together!
+However, there are still things you can do both ahead of time and during emergencies to help outdoor cats and your own cats.

-- Have descriptions of your pets and the community cats you care for, along with photos.
-If you need to look for displaced cats in shelters or other rescue areas, this will help accurately identify them.
-Make sure all pet tags and animal microchips have up-to-date information.
+- Have descriptions of your own cats and the community cats you care for, along with photos.
+Alley Cat Allies’ cat identification guide and worksheet can help you accurately describe and record your cats’ physical characteristics.
+If you need to look for displaced cats in shelters or other rescue areas, this information will help you accurately identify them.
+Make sure all ID tags and microchips have up-to-date information.

-- Have a back-up caregiver who is responsible for the community cats in your absence and network with other community cat caregivers in your area to set up a ‘buddy system’ to create a safety net of care for the cats.
+- Enlist a back-up caregiver who is responsible for the community cats in your absence and network with other community cat caregivers in your area to set up a “buddy system” to create a safety net of care for the cats.
 You may be able to find other cat caregivers in your area through our Feral Friends Network.

 - Keep an emergency supply kit on hand and know where to find it quickly.